AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

       - These types of systems are not readily available as they are very expensive.
 Not only that the underlying software is highly complex and not understood well yet.

-    - Examples of Distributed Operating Systems are LOCUS, etc.
+    - Examples of Distributed OS are LOCUS, etc.

     - The distributed os must tackle the following issues: